As a result of the great success of these Awards for 6 years, Sanofi and the Institut Pasteur have decided to continue this initiative in 2018.

 - Prof. Staffan Normark, Professor of Medical Microbiology, Karolinska Institutet, Stockholm, Sweden, Member of the Royal Swedish Academy of Sciences

 - Prof. Michel C. Nussenzweig, Zanvil A. Cohn and Ralph M. Steinman Professor - Howard Hughes Institute Investigator, The Rockefeller University

 - Prof. Jeffrey V. Ravetch, Professor and Head of the Leonard Wagner Laboratory of Molecular Genetics and Immunology at the Rockefeller University, New York, USA

 - Prof. Philippe Sansonetti, member of the French Academy of Sciences, Professor at the Collège de France, Head of the Molecular Microbial Pathogenesis Unit, Institut Pasteur, Paris, France

 The Jury members are not paid; their participation is voluntary.

-The Jury will meet during October 2017 at Institut Pasteur to evaluate the applications.
+The Jury will meet on 12th September 2018 at Institut Pasteur to evaluate the applications.
 The Jury is sovereign in its decision; no one can dispute it and it does not need to be justified.
 All the discussions during the Jury’s meeting must remain confidential.

-The Jury has the right to award fewer than four (4) Awards if it deems that there are insufficient suitable applications.
+The Jury has the right to award fewer than two (2) Awards if it deems that there are insufficient suitable applications.
 In this case, the amount of the Awards, such as specified above, remain unchanged.